 If you come from Zagora you will pass first through Amazrou, Tamegroute, Tinfou dunes, and M’hamid.
 Since you are traveling via this caravans route, you can stop at Tamegroute, here you can visit the Zawia Nasri Library which was founded in the 17th century by Mohamed Bou Nasri, and enjoy all kinds of pottery.

 Due to its difficult access, Erg Chegaga is not as crowded and touristic as Erg Chebbi in the Merzouga region, which makes it very interesting.
-It considered being more a romantic Erg.
+It is considered to be more a romantic Erg.
 The golden sand dunes of Erg Chigaga are loved by photographers, artists, and adventurers for their perfect solitude and tranquility.